 Quentin Berlin – Berlin, Germany for 2 nights

 We had an apartment room and it was huge with six beds and a kitchen.
-The hotel had a pool, sauna, bar, restaurant and was close to everything in the historical center of Nuremberg.
+The hotel had a pool, sauna, bar, and restaurant and was close to everything in the historical center of Nuremberg.
 It also was very inexpensive at only 65.50 EUR.
-We really loved the cobble stone streets and feel of this location.
+We really loved the cobblestone streets and the feel of this location.
+My husband even managed to fit in all his luggage, including his travel golf bag, which I personally thought he should leave in the car!

 Vierkirchen, Germany for 3 nights (Just outside of Munich)